Table of Contents

 The snake plant will not, however, forgive over-watering.
 It’s technically a succulent and will not stand for soggy soil.
 I’ve read you can water the snake plant as little as once a month.

-That’s dependent on the humidity in your home, so keep an eye on it, but definitely don’t over water this guy.
+That’s dependent on the humidity in your home, so keep an eye on it, but definitely don’t overwater this guy.

 Any Special Considerations?

 Snake plants like to be warm, so you may need to move it to a warmer room in the winter if it’s near a drafty spot.
+But luckily, snake plants are exceptionally tough and can survive almost any condition.

 Succulents and Cactus